-Throughout the history, Tibetan Buddhism has developed into different schools and such sects as the Nyingma Sect, the Sakya Sect, the Gelug Sect and Kagyu Sect.
+Throughout history, Tibetan Buddhism has developed into different schools and such sects as the Nyingma Sect, the Sakya Sect, the Gelug Sect, and Kagyu Sect.
 The Gadan Songzanlin Lamasery features the Gelug Sect.

 The lamasery took up the whole area of about 33.3 hectares.
 It was built in the pattern of the Potala Palace in Lhasa and hence the name “Small Potala Palace”.
 Besides the lamasery itself, it has 2 main buildings at the top in the center and 8 wing buildings around them.
 The main building can hold 1,600 monks sitting and chanting scriptures.
 There are also hundreds of small houses for Buddhist monks, living Buddha, and lamas.
 The outside parts of the lamasery buildings are all oval walls.

 The Gadan Sonzanlin Lamasery has a good collection of treasures and historical relics, including the bronze statues of Dalai Lama V，Dalai Lama VII and Maitreya as well as Buddhist scriptures on leaves.
 Compared with Han Chinese Buddhist temples, Tibetan Buddhist temples or lamaseries are invested with an air of mystery.
 Therefore, the lamaseries in the Tibetan areas are tall and large but somewhat gloomy inside, with streamers hanging down and the pillars decorated with colorful carpets.
 All of these reveal a sense of solemn and mystery.